lawn care technician with granular spreader in lawn 2

 Want to Kick Grubs to the Curb?
 Let Lawn & Pest Solutions Help

-In your Memphis, TN or North MS lawn, the last thing you want to see is a lawn that has bare spots, yellow areas, sections that pull up easily, and animals digging around causing additional embarrassing blemishes.
+The last thing you want to see is a lawn that has bare spots, yellow areas, sections that pull up easily, and animals digging around causing additional embarrassing blemishes.

 Grubs can bring the worst kinds of damage, and if you let them get out of control, they just keep going, showing no signs of letting up.